 Note this list is dated in some areas.
 I am not sure what the “it” toy is this year, but in 2008 a Wii Fit was the big thing.

-The Wii Fit actually is a very good Metaphor for not following the crowd both in investing and in personal finance.
-For those who are unaware, the Wii Fit is the new “it” Christmas present and does not stay on store shelves for more than 10 minutes when they are in stock.
+The Wii Fit is a Perfect Metaphor for not following the crowd both in investing and in personal finance.
+For those unaware, the Wii Fit is the new “it” Christmas present and does not stay on store shelves for more than 10 minutes when they are in stock.

-In the past 10 years it was in vogue to build up large debt load and figure it wasn’t going to be a problem, which has turned out to be wrong.
+In the past ten years, it was in vogue to build up a large debt load and figure it wasn’t going to be a problem, which has turned out wrong.
 In investing buying when everyone else buys and selling when everyone sells, you are sure to end up like everyone else.

-Do not join the herd, think about why you are doing what you are doing and do what you think is the right thing, not just what everyone else is doing.
+Do not join the herd.
+Think about why you are doing what you are doing and do what you think is right, not just what everyone else is doing.

 Personal Finance Advent Calendar

 The complete Personal Finance Advent Calendar box postings.

 - Day 3: A Safety Deposit Box

 - Day 4: What’s in your Safety Deposit Box?